 .

-This isn’t for beginners and needs good stamina for this one.
+This isn’t for beginners and requires good stamina.

-Because of height gain, one might get sick because of altitude.
+Because of altitude gain, one might get sick.

 Camping at 4700m can also be tricky and difficult for someone,